 Yves Saint Laurent memorial, Majorelle Gardens

-Yves dies earlier and Pierre Bergé in September 2017.
+Yves died earlier and Pierre Bergé in September 2017.

-Yves Saint Laurent created Love cards that he sent out each year.
-These cards can be bought as posters that you can see many of in a garden building.
+Did you know that Yves Saint Laurent created Love cards that he sent out each year?
+These cards can be bought as posters that you can see in a garden building.

 A Majorelle Garden gate